The “warmup rule” for High Jump and Pole Vault is changing for the 2026 track seasons. Here’s the difference.

 The 2025 rule was that athletes would get a warmup period (2 mins for PV, 1 1/2 mins for HJ) without a bar or bungee at their entering height bar change if they passed three or more heights.
 They only got this at their opening height (even if they passed three or more heights after they began the competition).
 The rule called for multiple athletes entering the competition to combine their warmup time.
 In other words, if three were entering a PV competition, they would get six minutes total time.

 The 2026 rule is completely different.
 It is based on how long the competition has been going on.
 Athletes will get a warmup period (2 min for PV, 1 1/2 for HJ) without the bar or bungee, if they enter the competition sixty minutes after the competition begins.
 Again, it will be awarded at bar change at the height where the athlete is entering – after the first sixty minutes.
+Note: officials need to make sure they mark the actual event starting time on the flight list.

 This is aligned to the NCAA and USATF (IAAF) rules for warmup.